 c.
 Class II.
 Limited stocks of Class II items (preventive medicine, field hygiene, weapons cleaning, and special tools) will be available at the BSB.
 Class II (NBC) will be configured at intermediate staging bases (ISBs) and called forward as needed.
 Class II administrative supplies will not be stocked at the BSB but may be requested as the theater matures.

 d.
 Class III.
-The BSB's fuel and water support platoon has the only bulk fuel distribution capability within the SBCT.
-There are twelve HEMMT fuelers (2,500 gallons each) that support all maneuver units with LOGPAC operations.
+The BSB's fuel and water support platoon has the only bulk fuel storage and distribution capability within the SBCT.
+The SBCT is expected to obtain fuel in the theater of operations.
 The battalion S4 will arrange for LOGPACs to deliver fuel based on logistics status reports.
-The BSB positions twelve PLS trailers (2,500 gallons each) in the BSA for bulk fuel storage.
-The SBCT is expected to obtain fuel in the theater of operations.
-The BSB retains limited motor gasoline (MOGAS) capability for unmanned aerial vehicles and other miscellaneous equipment.

 e.
 Class IV.
-The battalion SOP specifies the combat load of Class IV items for each vehicle.
+Company SOP specifies the combat load of Class IV items for each vehicle.
 The BSB's supply support platoon stocks a limited amount of barrier material such as concertina wire, sandbags, and pickets.
 Other Class IV must be configured at ISBs and called forward as needed.

 f.
-Class V. The SBCT infantry battalion deploys with a combat load of personal munitions and a turret load of vehicles munitions.
+Class V. The SBCT infantry company deploys with a combat load of personal munitions and a turret load of vehicle munitions.
 The BSB's ammunition transfer point (ATP) section does not deploy with sustainment stocks.
-Munitions will be delivered to the BSA as mission configured loads (MCLs) from pre-positioned stocks or CONUS.
-These SCLs will be delivered on HEMMT-load handling system (LHS) flatracks (without repackaging) to unit LRPs.
-The flatracks will be left for unit personnel to rearm their equipment.
-The BSB's HEMMT-LHS vehicles are the only ammunition distribution vehicles within the SBCT.
+Munitions will be delivered to the ATP on HEMMT-load handling system (LHS) flatracks and delivered to battalion release points.
+The SBCT infantry company will use its personnel and equipment to rearm.

 h.
 Class VII.
-Class VII status is reported through command channels, intensively managed, and command controlled.
-The BSB will receive replacement items as ready-to-fight systems (equipment, fuel, munitions, and crew).
+Class VII status is reported through command channels; it is intensively managed and command controlled.
+The BSB will receive replacement items as ready-to-fight systems.
 Ready-to-fight systems are sent forward with the LOGPAC.

 i.
 Class VIII.
-Medical supplies, such as first aid dressings, refills for first aid kits, water purification tablets, and foot powder, are supplied by the BSB's brigade support medical company to the battalion medical platoon via LOGPAC or MEV.
-Initially, sustainment supplies will be pushed to the BSB based on casualty estimates.
+Medical supplies, such as first aid dressings, refills for first aid kits, water purification tablets, and foot powder, are supplied by the BSB's BSMC to the battalion medical platoon via LOGPAC, ambulance backhaul, or emergency delivery.

 j.
 Class IX.
 The SBCT infantry company stocks limited Class IX to perform organizational maintenance on small arms and communications equipment.
-The battalion's supporting CRT has limited stocks of line replacement units (LRUs) and consumable parts for repairs.
-The CRT relies on daily delivery of repair parts from its parent forward maintenance company to conduct maintenance.
+The battalion's supporting CRT will either request the appropriate repair parts in response to a specific request or repair the piece of equipment by controlled exchange of serviceable parts.
 Rechargeable batteries for night vision devices and man-portable radios may require one-for-one exchange.
 In combat situations, exchange and controlled substitution are the normal means of obtaining Class IX items.

 Routine resupply operations cover items in Classes I, III, V, and IX, as well as mail and any other items requested by the company.
 Whenever possible, routine resupply should be conducted daily, ideally during periods of limited visibility.

-b.
+a.
 Logistics Package Operations.
 The LOGPAC technique is a simple, efficient way to accomplish routine resupply operations.
-SBCT infantry battalion and BSB SOPs specify the exact composition and execution order of the LOGPAC.
+SBCT infantry company, SBCT infantry battalion, and BSB SOPs specify the exact composition and execution order of the LOGPAC.